gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 doesn't care much for slavers---but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.

 All of that flashed through my mind as I put my arms back up in the air.
-But...
-"Come on," I said as reasonably as I could under the circumstances.
+But… "Come on," I said as reasonably as I could under the circumstances.
 "You know how this works.
 I have to have *something* to show for my time or I'm going to be out of work."